-The second observation is that there are no disconnected contributions to $B{22}$ .
-Such contributions arise in the naive method of Sec.
+The second observation is that there are no disconnected contributions to B{22} .
+Such contributions arise in the naïve method of Sec.
 II A from diagrams involving self-energy insertions such as Fig. 14.
-For example, in Fig. 14(b), the loop lying between the two-cuts gives a disconnected contribution to $A{22}$ .
+For example, in Fig. 14(b), the loop lying between the two-cuts gives a disconnected contribution to A{22} .
 Here, however, all such contributions are avoided because of the presence of the factor of $1 - H_2$ (and the renormalization scheme chosen), which cancels the poles in the two-cuts.

-The third observation is that the kernel $B{33}$ , unlike the other components of B, can have disconnected parts.
+The third observation is that the kernel B{33} , unlike the other components of B, can have disconnected parts.
 An example where this arises is shown in Fig. 16.
 A disconnected contribution occurs in the first diagram on the right-hand side of the equality, arising from a $2 \leftrightarrow 2$ scattering.
 The explicit form of the disconnected part is shown in Eq.
-(C22) below.
+(C21) below.
 Note that completely disconnected parts cannot occur because there must be a vertex between the two cuts, and self-energy insertions are not allowed on fully dressed propagators.

 The final observation is more technical, but nevertheless important for the following development.
-This is that all factors of $1-H_2$ remaining after reduction lie within loops that are integrated.
-The observation can be demonstrated simply by noting that the loop momentum running through the $1-H_2$ cannot be shared with either a $C_2^H$ or $C_3^H$ cut.
+This is that all factors of $1-H_2$ remaining after reduction lie within loops that are integrated.24 The observation can be demonstrated simply by noting that the loop momentum running through the $1-H_2$ cannot be shared with either a C_2^H or a C_3^H cut.
 The former possibility is ruled out by the construction of Appendix B 2, in which only a single regulator function was applied to each two-particle loop.
 The latter is ruled out because, if a momentum is shared, then one can use the $H_2H_3 = 0$ identity to replace $1-H_2$ with 1.
 The importance of this observation can be seen most easily from the middle diagrams on the right-hand side of Fig. 16.
-Here the $1-H_2$ can be replaced by 1, this problem is absent.
+Here the $1-H_2$ is not in an integrated loop, so there would be an ambiguity as to which two-cut it is attached.
+In fact, since $1-H_2$ can be replaced by 1, this problem is absent.
 In the right-hand diagram, where the $1-H_2$ remains, it can be unambiguously attached to the integrated loop as a whole.
 This means that there is a well-defined set of rules for assigning factors of $1-H_i$ to the diagrams contributing to the kernels.

-&lt;sup>23 The same is not true of factors of $1-H_3$ , which can appear in tree level contributions to $B{33}$ .
+24 The same is not true of factors of $1-H_3$, which can appear in tree-level contributions to B{33} .

-FIG. 15: The reduction procedure for one time-ordering of the diagram of Fig. 13.
+FIG. 15: The reduction procedure for one time ordering of the diagram of Fig. 13.
 Notation as in Fig. 14.
 See text for detailed discussion.